 Sears and the Kingsport Press collaborated on the Readers Library series with the Readers Library Publishing Co.
 (London, UK) from about 1924-1930.
-Around the same time, Sears initiated three of their own classics series, more upscale than the .10 cent Readers Library: The Royal Collection, The Royal Blue Library and the Royal Red Library.
-The Royal Collection series, which sold for $1.25, were significantly higher in quality than the Readers Library books – better binding and paper.
+Around the same time, Sears initiated three of their own classics series, more upscale than the .10 cent Readers Library: The Royal Collection, The Royal Blue Library, and the Royal Red Library.
+The Royal Collection series, which sold for $1.25, was significantly higher in quality than the Readers Library books – better binding and paper.
 More information on Sears and the Kingsport Press at the entry on the Readers Library.

 The Royal Collection was the more ambitious of the Sears series.
 The titles were thematic compilations of classic prose and poetry.
 Each title had an introduction by “Hamblin Sears” – a pseudonym for different editors who had been hired to compile and edit particular volumes.
 For example, Katherine Anne Porter edited the What Price Marriage volume in the series.

 This copy of The Common Book of Poetry is copyrighted 1925 which is probably the printing date of the book.
 It is a special promotional edition presented to attendees at the Women’s National Book Association annual dinner (March 4, 1926).
 The jacket is printed on gold foil paper.
 The series name is not indicated on the front or spine of the jacket.